 Technique®.
 She is a board-certified Nutrition and Health Coach who created this

 holistic approach to treat food allergies.
-Over the last twenty years, Amy has worked
+Over the last twenty plus years, Amy has worked

-with over eight hundred people to conquer their seemingly incurable food
+with 1000+ people to conquer their seemingly incurable food

 allergies—giving them hope where traditional medicine gives up.

 The Journal of Alternative and Integrative Medicine published a collaborative pilot study

 conducted with Boston Children’s Hospital and Boston University.
 The study clinically

 validates the transformative results of the A.R.T. process.